What Are the Questions Asked in the Grave in Islam?

 What are the three questions asked in the grave in Islam?

-Do Judaism and Christianity have a similar concept to Islamic grave questioning?
+Do Judaism or Christianity have a concept similar to the Islamic grave questioning?

 Discussion